josmardias/snake/README.md

 * grid
 * food (random appears in the grid)
+  * snake gets bigger after eating food
 * snake (moves in the grid)
-  * gets bigger after eating food
   * dies if hits itself
   * teleports if gets to grid limits